 - Be matter-of-fact.
 Think of yourself as a body-science teacher.

 - Keep up-to-date about hygiene for “tweens” and teens.
-Get general information from your pediatrician, school nurse or the St. Louis Children’s Hospital Family Resource Center.
+Get general information from your pediatrician, school nurse or the St. Louis Children’s Hospital Center for Families Resource Library.

 Body facts for parents to know